Navid200/xDrip/docs/Emergency.md

 ## Emergency Messages

 xDrip can send text messages when/if you need help.
-To enable and setup the capability, from the top right meny button, tap on "Emergency Messages".
+To enable and setup the capability, from the top right menu button, tap on "Emergency Messages".
 ![](./images/Emergency_menu.png)